icdocsoc/docsoc-guide-linux/2-intro-to-command-line.md

 If our current working directory is `/home/docsoc/Desktop/`, then the relative path to `file.txt` would simply be `file.txt`.

-Now you can experiment more with the `ls` and `cd` commands, using both absolute and relative paths.
+Try experimenting more with the `ls` and `cd` commands, this time using both absolute and relative paths to specify directories.